halloverden/symfony-jwt-authenticator-bundle/README.md

 ```

 You can modify this by creating a service implementing the [AuthenticationFailureHandlerInterface](https://github.com/symfony/symfony/blob/6.2/src/Symfony/Component/Security/Http/Authentication/AuthenticationFailureHandlerInterface.php)
-and add set the service id to this option.
+and set the service id to this option.